 The small marina is the hub of the island, with free WiFi and a lovely cafe and store called the Burton Island Bistro.
 This is where we relaxed each morning, drinking coffee and watching the boats go in and out.
 The bistro also provides campers with breakfast, lunch and snacks, plus a nice selection of beer and wine.

 Bring your boat to Burton Island!
 If you don’t have a boat, take the ferry and rent a human-powered boat on the island.

-Life is a bit slower on Burton Island.
+Life is a bit slower on Burton Island, making it one of the best Vermont State Parks for just chilling out.
 It’s the perfect place to hang the hammock, catch fireflies, and tell stories ‘round the campfire.
 Read more about camping at Burton Island State Park, and then book your campsite on Vermont State Parks.